agileee/Restaurant-Reservation-System/README.md

 to run code:
 node server.js

-and server.js file should be ther right under root directory
+and server.js file should be there right under root directory

 eg: